AOJINAG/-Rock-paper-scissors-1012/README.md

 •	Users will need to have an account to access the game and the other features it provides.

-•       when you win, the screen will shows you win image, when you lose it will show lose image.

 •	New users can register for an account by creating a username and providing additional information.

-•	When registering, users should know that the username they provide must be between 6 and 30 characters.
+When registering, users should know that the username they provide must be between 6 and 30 characters.

 •	Additional information such as email address and mobile no. will be optional.